Amoco: Brand relaunch

-It was announced on October 10, 2017, that BP will bring the Amoco name back, after an absence of almost a decade.
+It was announced on October 10, 2017, that BP would bring the Amoco name back, after an absence of almost a decade.
 BP had said the first station would relaunch in 2017.
-Its intention for relaunching the name is to capture more of the U.S. fuel industry.
+Its intention for relaunching the name was to capture more of the U.S. fuel industry.

-As such, aside from the aforementioned St. Louis station with the large Amoco sign as well as a few other isolated instances, most newer Amoco stations are converted from competitor brands as opposed to BP.
+As such, aside from the aforementioned St. Louis station with the large Amoco sign as well as a few other isolated instances, most newer Amoco stations were converted from competitor brands as opposed to BP.

 As three of BP's Big Oil competitors already sold gasoline under multiple brands that were once competitors (ExxonMobil with Exxon & Mobil, Chevron with its namesake brand & Texaco, and Phillips 66 with its namesake brand, Conoco, & 76), this left Shell Oil Company as the only Big Oil company to sell gasoline under one brand.

 Several Gulf stations were rechristened as Amoco stations on Long Island, New York, starting in November 2017.

-The Amoco brand returned to the Pittsburgh market in Fall 2020, when locally-based Coen Markets announced a marketing deal with BP to sell Amoco-branded gasoline at all of its fuel-offering locations.
+The Amoco brand returned to the Pittsburgh market in fall 2020, when locally based Coen Markets announced a marketing deal with BP to sell Amoco-branded gasoline at all of its fuel-offering locations.
 As most of Coen's stores were already selling BP gasoline (with a small handful having been Amoco stations before BP), this marked the largest switchover from BP to Amoco since the brand's reintroduction, though a few Coen stations were also selling Exxon, Sunoco, and Citgo prior to the deal.
 While the deal didn't affect BP as a whole, as BP lost several stations in the market to Marathon Petroleum years before, it essentially relegated the BP brand to 7-Eleven stations in the market as well as a few independent operators.

+Following the acquisition of TravelCenters of America in May 2023, BP began converting all pumps to either BP or Amoco branding.
+In February 2024, there were 675 Amoco gas stations in the United States.
+In May 2025, Amoco has 900 stations across the United States.